+You’ll now find seven high-profile research institutes here.
+StoryLab was originally known as the Culture of the Digital Economy Research Institute when it formed in 2010.
+Today, it asks how – in our digital-by default era – people experience the world and their place in it, and experiments with modern, multimodal approaches to storytelling.
 In 2011, we established the Global Sustainability Institute.
 It focuses on issues surrounding climate change and sustainability and has quickly gained a reputation for its topical, high-impact research and reports.
-Next came the Veterans and Families Institute in 2014, which is carrying out valuable research into the impact of military experience on veterans and their loved ones; and the Anglia Ruskin IT Research Institute, which enhances IT systems through intelligent modelling and visualisation.
+Next came the Veterans and Families Institute for Military Social Research in 2014, which is carrying out valuable research into the impact of military experience on veterans and their loved ones; and the Anglia Ruskin IT Research Institute, which enhances IT systems through intelligent modelling and visualisation.

-Alongside these six institutes is a range of research units, dedicated to subjects as diverse as music therapy, eye diseases, children’s book studies, and political history.
+Alongside these institutes is a range of research groups, dedicated to subjects as diverse as eye diseases, children’s book studies, and political history.

 In 2014, 12 of our research areas were ranked as ‘world-leading’ in the Government’s Research Excellence Framework (REF).

 We’ve seen lots of changes in the last 159 years, but one thing has remained the same.
 We’re still passionate about transforming lives through innovative, inclusive and entrepreneurial education and research.